ThomasKaiser/Knowledge/articles/Quick_Preview_of_NanoPi_R5S.md

 1.4A overcurrent protection

-`/sys/class/typec/` empty
+`/sys/class/typec/` empty due to missing I2C4 device-tree node

 ## SD card and eMMC

 https://wiki.friendlyelec.com/wiki/index.php/NanoPi_R5S#The_Boot_order_between_eMMC_and_SD_card

-The eMMC on both our R5S was prepopulated with FriendlyWRT based on Rockchip's 5.10.66 BSP kernel ([not to be confused with 5.10 LTS from kernel.org](https://www.cnx-software.com/2022/01/09/rock5-model-b-rk3588-single-board-computer/#comment-589709)).
+The 8GB eMMC on both our R5S was prepopulated with FriendlyWRT based on Rockchip's 5.10.66 BSP kernel ([not to be confused with 5.10 LTS from kernel.org](https://www.cnx-software.com/2022/01/09/rock5-model-b-rk3588-single-board-computer/#comment-589709)).

 ## Networking